himanshu10076/Valdoria_The_Lost_Capital/Progress/README.md

 ### Implementation Details
 - Added basic locomotion
 - Creating base equipment(LightSword and GreatSword)
 - Sheathing and Unsheating of Weapons
+- All of these are made using basic If else conditions.

 ### Visual Documentation
 <img width="1419" height="695" alt="Screenshot 2025-09-13 213755" src="https://github.com/user-attachments/assets/90549f00-a339-404e-8070-cc54a5cb3eb0" />